raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/README.md

 # Assumptions
 - When applying multiple discounts, first discount is applied to the net, second discount is applied to the discounted net, etc…
 - Mutually exclusive discounts are applied first, for example the percentage based ones
+- Mentioned use test case as well ae method in Bill Test java class for discounted and without discounted.
 - An entire bill can only be for one category, for example one bill can be groceries, another bill might be for clothing, etc...

 # Object Oriented Approach